JuliaDocs/DemoCards.jl/docs/src/concepts.md

 ## [DemoCard](@id concepts_card)

-In simple words, a demo card consists of a cover image, a one-line description, and a link to its content -- just like a card.
+In simple words, a demo card consists of a cover image, a description, and a link to its content -- just like a card.

-!!! info

-    🚧 Currently, `DemoCards.jl` supports only markdown files.
-In the future it will

-    * support julia source codes using [`Literate.jl`](https://github.com/fredrikekre/Literate.jl)
-    * support simple URL link to other websites

 ### [`MarkdownDemoCard`](@id concepts_mdcard)